 The Medical Alumni Association (MAA) presents awards and prizes to both students and faculty members at the Convocation Banquet and throughout the year in recognition of clinical and academic excellence.
 Most MAA award decisions are made by the Undergraduate Awards Committee.
-For more information, please visit http://www.maautoronto.ca/StudentSupport/FinancialAssistance/MAAAwards.aspx, or contact Ruth Gillings at medical.alumni@utoronto.ca.
+For more information, please visit contact the MAA.

-Other Awards
+Internal Awards